 “I can’t stay down for too long.
 I can’t seem to breathe properly,” I tell him.

 “Okay.
-Well, just try to stay down for as long as you can,” he says, a little unhelpfully.
+Well, just try to stay down for as long as you can,” he says.
 But the rest of my forty-five-minute dive passes in much the same vein, and my bravado slips.

 Still, despite the interrupted viewing, it is an inimitable experience.
 This is the only place in the Asia-Pacific region where you can dive with great whites, and there’s usually a good chance — though not a guarantee — of a sighting on any given day.
 The waters surrounding the Neptune Islands are home to a large colony of seals and sea lions, which are a food source for the migratory sharks.
 But even so, human intervention is necessary.
 Our guides from Calypso Star Charters are authorised to attract the great whites using berley.
 They also use crude noise to attract them, by slapping the plank of large paddles onto the surface of the water.

 Critics of the bait approach, however, have said that it teaches the sharks to associate human presence with food, and could be a factor in shark attacks.
 Another guide, Adventure Bay Charters, claims their tours to be berley-free, preferring not to interfere with the sharks and their marine environment.
 Instead, they use an arguably more sophisticated method to attract the sharks: audio sound vibrations.
 Believe it or not, they’ve gone as far as to observe that the great whites are attracted to rock music.
 Turns out, the sharks’ band of choice?
 AC/DC.

 Whatever the case may be, I see six great whites in a day.
 Wow, I think, as I finally emerge from the water.
 But any jubilation is short-lived.